GSA-TTS/usagov-benefits-eligibility/content/life-events/death-of-a-loved-one.md

 ---
 # yaml front matter here
-title: death-of-a-loved-one.title
+title: "Death of a loved one"
-summary: death-of-a-loved-one.summary
+summary: "If you have lost a loved one, you may qualify for help, including assistance with burial or funeral costs, financial support, and more."
-lede: death-of-a-loved-one.lede
+lede: ""
-secondaryHeadline: death-of-a-loved-one.secondaryHeadline
+secondaryHeadline: "Government assistance after losing a loved one"

-eligibilityCriteriaDescription: death-of-a-loved-one.eligibilityCriteriaDescription
+eligibilityCriteriaDescription: "Please check the boxes and select the options that best describe your situation.
+Answer as many questions as possible for the most accurate results."

 topLevelFilter:
-  - label: death-of-a-loved-one.topLevelFilter.applicant_date_of_birth.label
+  - label: "Start here"
     criteriaKey: applicant_date_of_birth
     disableGroupKey:
     disableGroupWhen: